xStormyy/lite-xl.github.io/en/usage.md

 predicate passes it stops iterating and runs the command.

 An example of where this used is the default binding of the `tab` key:

 ``` lua
   ["tab"] = { "command:complete", "doc:indent" },
 ```

 When tab is pressed the `command:complete` command is attempted which will only succeed if the command-input at the bottom of the window is active.
 Otherwise the `doc:indent` command is attempted which will only succeed if we have a document as our active view.

 A new mapping can be added by your user module as follows:

 ```lua
 local keymap = require "core.keymap"
 keymap.add { ["ctrl+q"] = "core:quit" }
 ```

-A list of default mappings can be viewed [here](./default-keymap.md).
+A list of default mappings can be viewed [here].

 ## Plugins

 Plugins in lite are normal lua modules and are treated as such — no complicated plugin manager is provided, and, once a plugin is loaded, it is never expected be to have to unload itself.